krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 should be flushed.

 What can be done about that?
-Well, first of all, it should be forbidden to develop a large Hibernate application without reading the [Vlad Mihalcea's book](https://vladmihalcea.com/books/high-performance-java-persistence/){:target="_blank"}.
+Well, first of all, it should be forbidden to develop a large Hibernate application without reading
+[Vlad Mihalcea's book](https://vladmihalcea.com/books/high-performance-java-persistence/){:target="_blank"}.
 If you are developing such an application, buy that book, it's great.
-From my experience some engineers has tendency to abuse Hibernate.
+From my experience some engineers have a tendency to abuse Hibernate.
 Let's look at the code sample I pasted before.
 We are loading a huge ```SampleEntity```.
 What are we doing with it?

 ```java